6Seeks/6Seeks/README.md

 # 6Seeks (old version)

-This tools aims to scan the internet-wide IPv6 network periphery.
-It is an asynchronous scanner which incrementally adjusts search directions, automatically prioritizing the survey of IPv6 address spaces with a higher concentration of IPv6 periphery devices.
-Its network periphery model is inspired by [Xmap]{https://github.com/idealeer/xmap}.
+This tool is designed with the purpose of comprehensively scanning the IPv6 network periphery across the entire internet.
+Operating as an asynchronous scanner, it dynamically refines search directions.
+It intelligently prioritizes scanning IPv6 networks that host a larger number of network peripher devices.
+Its network periphery model is inspired by [Xmap](https://github.com/idealeer/xmap).

 # Implentations

 The implentations of (old) 6Seeks are introduced into [Scanning the Internet-wide Network Periphery: Towards IPv6 Vulnerability Discovery](old-6Seeks.pdf).

-This paper has been rejected and We put it here in the hope that it helps.
+The manuscript in question has undergone a rejection in the peer-review process.
+Nevertheless, it is presented here with the aspiration that its contents may provide assistance or insight in some capacity.

 # PR

-We will continue develop 6Seeks, and a newly-improved 6Seeksa  will be available soon.
+The development of 6Seeks will persist, with an impending release of an upgraded iteration anticipated in the near future.
+The progression can be monitored by transitioning to the `master` branch.